Verifiable Knowledge

 ”the theorem holds”rechecked in a proof assistantno goalsa step fails to check

-The weather reading bottoms out at an observation no later run can re-derive, only cross-check against an independent source; the computation and the proof settle for good by re-running.
+The weather reading bottoms out at an observation no later run can re-derive; where replay cannot reach, the check is corroboration against independent ledgers, a second provider or a neighboring station, the reading refuted when they disagree.
+It is how a distributed ledger settles a fact at all: no central authority, truth bottoming out at a cross-referenced history that independent replicas agree on.
+The computation and the proof settle for good by re-running.
 Verifiability is graded by how firmly the program pins its roots, not by the kind of claim.

-Encoded this way, the verdict is no longer something an agent asserts about itself; the entitlement is conferred by replaying the build to green, with no builder grading its own work.
+Encoded this way, the verdict doesn’t depend on self-assertion; entitlement is conferred by replaying the check to a pass, with no author grading its own work.
 Entitlement here runs backward: the replay re-derives a verdict that already stood, climbing provenance to roots, not forecasting whether the claim will pay out.
-A claim record carries what the replay needs: the claim, the provenance edges down to its roots, the build procedure, the kill condition, the declared terminal witnesses, and the attestation that signs it.
-A receiver is entitled to inherit the claim when a replay reaches green under those declared roots, and not before.
+A claim record carries what the replay needs: the claim, the provenance edges down to its roots, the check procedure, the kill condition, the declared terminal witnesses, and the attestation that signs it.
+A receiver inherits knowledge after verifying its claim.

-An argument settles by a mediating oracle both sides accept, where one exists, and replay is that oracle, trustless because the verdict comes from re-running the typed build, not from either party’s word.
+An argument settles by a mediating oracle both sides accept, where one exists.
+Independent verification is that oracle, trustless because the verdict comes from re-running the typed check, not from either party’s word.

 How cleanly it settles then depends on how completely the roots are typed.
 Pin every terminal witness, and replay is deterministic settlement, the same verdict for anyone who runs it: a unit test re-run against a repo at a fixed commit, a task benchmark scored by a bash command on a named machine image, a proof rechecked by a proof assistant.
 Leave a root untyped, and settlement decays toward dispute, down to a withheld benchmark whose patches never ship, a claim that settles for no one.

-Where no oracle exists at all, no reachable test and no build that could run, there is nothing to settle: the claim stays untrue and the dispute open, the third state doing its work.
+Where no oracle exists at all, no reachable test and no check that could run, there is nothing to settle: the claim stays untrue and the dispute open, the third state doing its work.
 So verifiability is graded by typing: the more strictly a node pins its roots, the more its verdict settles by replay instead of by trust.
-What follows makes the replay trustworthy between parties that do not trust each other.

 4. Triangulation

 The ledger records a verdict.
 But who is entitled to write one?
-That gap is what the rest has to close.
-Start with the problem under it, the one the frame left standing: a single agent holds one lossy projection and cannot invert it, so its own artifacts and the world’s structure are indiscernible to it, and grading itself grades a fiction.
+A single agent holds one lossy projection and cannot invert it.
+So its own artifacts and the world’s structure are indiscernible to it, and grading itself grades a fiction.

 This is Davidson’s triangulation: the distinction between subjective and objective, and with it the concept of error, requires at least two minds and a shared world.
 A multi-agent view is multiple projections of the one object, and comparing them constrains the object no single projection reveals, with the view from nowhere (Nagel) as the limit no projection occupies.
-The blind men and the elephant is the picture: no one holds the animal, and the touches together approach it, but only diverse projections refine, and agreement among agents that share a blind spot is an echo chamber, so the stranger has to be an independent projection.
+The blind men and the elephant is the picture: no one holds the animal, and only diverse touches approach it.
+Agreement among agents that share a blind spot is an echo chamber, so the checker has to be an independent projection.
 But the parable cheats.
 We outside know it is an elephant; the men inside never get that view, so they have to establish that the touches are of one animal before they can add up.
-Triangulation buys constraint, and even that on credit: it assumes the shared object its comparison is supposed to reveal, which is exactly what dissolves when two agents disagree over what they saw.
-Constraint is not yet convergence.
+Triangulation buys constraint, and even that on credit, against a shared object not yet established.

-The solution is the one move a machine adds.
-Entitlement is conferred not by an agent grading itself but by a distrusting stranger replaying the trace.
-A human community of inquiry converges on truth over time; a machine that emits a replayable trace lets a stranger run that convergence now.
-A machine improves its entitlement by becoming checkable by another projection, never by getting smarter.
+The one move a machine adds: entitlement is conferred not by an agent grading itself but by another agent replaying the trace.
+What a human community of inquiry pays for in years of independent re-checking, a machine pays for in a single re-run: it emits a replayable trace, and another agent re-runs the same check now.
+A machine improves its entitlement by becoming checkable by another projection, not by getting smarter.

-Replay breaks the who-trusts-the-truster chain that attestation spawns: the verdict is the build’s, not the checker’s, so no one needs to check the checker.
-An audit anyone reruns, instead of an authority anyone trusts.
+Replay breaks the who-trusts-the-truster chain that attestation spawns: the verdict is the check’s, not the checker’s, so no one needs to check the checker, only re-run the audit.
+The chain of credences that multiplied toward zero collapses to a single fresh derivation, since replay re-computes the verdict from its roots rather than compounding one truster’s confidence with the next.
 Independent constraint improves entitlement, no strong objectivity smuggled in, since the replay is itself one more lossy projection.

-For the stranger to check rather than merely disagree, the projections have to compose, and that is what buildability buys.
-It also supplies the shared object triangulation had to assume: a replayable build lets one agent re-run another’s touch and feel the same thing, so the two touch one object instead of guessing they do, and partial views add where they would otherwise collide.
-A stranger replays one command and inherits the result without re-deriving it.
-Constraint becomes convergence at the replay: triangulation narrows the object, the shared build closes the gap to a single verdict.
+For another agent to check rather than merely disagree, the projections have to compose, and that is what checkability buys.
+It also supplies the shared object triangulation had to assume: a replayable check lets one agent re-run another’s touch and feel the same thing, so the two touch one object instead of guessing they do, and partial views add where they would otherwise collide.
+Constraint becomes convergence at the replay: triangulation narrows the object, the shared check closes the gap to a single verdict.

 Without it, multi-agent epistemics degenerates into the blind-monks debate, each agent asserting its own projection, snake, tree, nothing replayable to reconcile them, a deadlock that reads as irreducible relativism.
 The parable is a tragedy only because the monks trade assertions instead of replayable touches.
-Buildability converts the standoff of subjective views into convergence, the work triangulation alone cannot finish.
-The single-knower guardrail was a test that can fail; this is the community version, replayable builds that compose where bare assertions deadlock.
+The single-knower guardrail was a test that can fail; this is the community version, replayable checks that compose where bare assertions deadlock.

 5. The canon

-What does a population gain from builds it can all replay?
-More than checking each other one trace at a time: it can coordinate.
-Builds that chain across agents are then more than an individual’s epistemics; they form a shared frame, its agents united not by shared beliefs but by shared protocol: agreement on the method of adjudication, not on conclusions.
-Agreeing on the method, they verify each other’s work without trusting each other, and accumulate a canon, the union of standing builds, each replayable by any member, Peirce’s community of inquiry made durable.
+Cheap re-checking is wasted if every agent re-derives everything.
+The payoff is accumulation: what one agent establishes, and any other can re-check, is kept once and built on rather than proven again.
+A population that can re-run the same checks forms a shared frame, united not by shared beliefs but by shared protocol, agreement on the method of adjudication.
+Agreeing on the method, they verify each other’s work without trusting each other, and accumulate a canon, the union of standing hypotheses, each re-checkable by any member, Peirce’s community of inquiry made durable.

 6. Inheritance without gatekeeping

 Entitlement displaces reputation: the mechanism under it is that a credence is a shortcut over a verifiable substrate, never the source of entitlement.
-Each canon entry carries its own replayable kill-condition, so it still passes is checkable by anyone at any time, caught by replay rather than by a committee.
+Each canon entry carries its own replayable kill-condition, so it still passes is checkable by anyone at any time, replay catching it rather than a committee.

 This does not abolish credentials, it regrounds them.
-A credential is an attested build certification: a degree, a review stamp, a trusted-maintainer badge means this passed builds I verified, a cached pointer to a replayable build.
-Deferring to it is the download button on a package you did not compile yourself, rational under cost (§7) precisely because the substrate stays verifiable underneath.
+A credential is an attested check certification: a degree, a review stamp, a trusted-maintainer badge means this passed checks I verified, a cached pointer to a replayable check.
+Deferring to it is running a package you did not compile yourself, rational under cost (§7) precisely because the substrate stays verifiable underneath.

 So the claim is not no gatekeeping, since a deployed system still needs spam control, identity, admissibility.
-It is that the credence shortcut points at entitlement and never sources it, which lives in the build the credential certifies.
-You trust a bridge because it stands, and physics because the rockets do not explode, not because the engineer was credentialed or a journal approved the equations.
-A credential is worth exactly the build behind it, nothing once detached from one.
+The point is narrower: the credence shortcut points at entitlement but never sources it; entitlement lives in the certified check.
+You trust a bridge because it stands, physics because the rockets do not explode, a theorem because the proof checks, not because the engineer was credentialed, a journal approved the equations, or a famous name signed it.
+A credential is worth exactly the check behind it, and nothing once detached.

-The pathology is the detached credential, an attestation with no build under it, the dangling pointer again, has_model_patch: true aimed at a patch that is not there, which is what gets captured, gamed, or inverted into rejection by identity, a claim judged by the name attached rather than the build behind it.
-That inversion is the same detachment as acceptance-by-credential: both let the verdict come apart from the build, one to wave a claim through, one to wave it away.
-The protocol’s job is to keep the credential anchored, not to ban it, nullius in verba turned into a build step.
+The pathology is the detached credential, an attestation with no check under it, the dangling pointer again, a Yahoo CEO listing a computer-science degree the college never granted.
+He got caught.
+What are the odds he was the only one lying?
+It is what gets captured, gamed, or inverted into rejection by identity, a claim judged by the name attached rather than the check behind it.
+That inversion is the same detachment as acceptance-by-credential: both let the verdict come apart from the check, one to wave a claim through, one to wave it away.
+The protocol keeps the credential anchored rather than banning it: nullius in verba as a check step.

-For that to hold, agents have to do more than run the machinery; they have to adopt a stance: truth is not blind inheritance of canon.
+For that to hold, agents need a stance: truth is not blind inheritance of canon.
 An agent that accepts an entry as true because it is canonical has reinstalled the gatekeeper it was supposed to retire.
-The stance is fallibilism (Peirce) about the canon itself, every entry standing trial forever, none graduating past a revisable standing build.
+The stance is fallibilism (Peirce) about the canon itself, every entry standing trial forever, none graduating past a revisable standing hypothesis.

-What makes that livable rather than exhausting is structural: the canon stays verifiable for the entire graph, down to declared terminal witnesses (§7), not just at the leaves.
+Structure makes that livable: the canon stays verifiable for the entire graph, down to declared terminal witnesses (§7), not just at the leaves.
 So inheritance is never blind, even when unverified in practice: you use the canon without re-running it, the efficiency the social layer rests on, but the option to verify any entry at any depth stays live, needing no gatekeeper’s permission and no original author.
-The difference from a credence canon is not that you always verify.
-It is that you always can, inheritance revocable by replay rather than permanent by authority.
+The difference from a credence canon is not that you always verify, but that you always can: inheritance revocable by replay rather than permanent by authority.

 7. Limitations

 An eval bottoms out at its dataset’s labels: replay can re-run the scorer against them all day, but it cannot re-derive whether the labels were right, only check them against a declared source and a calibration that is itself open to challenge.
-So “verifiable all the way down” means the chain replays down to declared terminal witnesses, not verification resting on no anchor at all.
+So “verifiable all the way down” means the chain replays down to declared terminal witnesses.

-This is also where the difference between a reliable process and a true claim lives: a passing build entitles the claim, while entitlement about the build machinery itself is its own node, on pain of letting the build says green harden into a new authority.
+A reliable process and a true claim differ here: a passing check entitles the claim, while entitlement about the check machinery itself is its own node, on pain of letting the check passed harden into a new authority.

-Independence is the defense, since diverse projections resist a shared-bias capture, but independence is not free.
+Independence is the defense, since diverse projections resist a shared-bias capture (Condorcet’s jury theorem is the canonical form: independent judgments aggregate, correlated ones do not), but it is not free.
 It has to be engineered, across model families, across operators, with randomized challenges.
-That is the price of regrounding credentials: removing the trusted gatekeeper raises the adversarial-robustness bill, and it is paid by the replay substrate and by engineered independence rather than by a gate.
+That is the price of regrounding credentials: removing the trusted gatekeeper raises the adversarial-robustness bill, which the replay substrate and engineered independence pay rather than a gate.

 Third, always can verify holds only where replay is feasible.
 Verification can be computationally, financially, legally, or physically prohibitive.
-Re-running a ten-thousand-line proof is feasible; re-running a climate model, a drug trial, or a decade of accelerator runs is not, because the kill there needs a fresh world-trial rather than a replayed command.
-So most of the canon is in practice inherited through the credence shortcut, because full replay is expensive, and that deference is the normal rational mode rather than a failure.
+Re-running a ten-thousand-line proof is feasible; re-running a climate model, a drug trial, or a decade of accelerator runs is not, because the refutation there needs a fresh world-trial rather than a replayed command.
+So most of the canon in practice travels the credence shortcut, because full replay is expensive, and that deference is the normal rational mode rather than a failure.

-The frame’s lineage, Kant and Peirce and Ramsey and Dummett and the rest, is named in the companion paper.
-Verifiable knowledge’s own borrowings are the operational ones, and the borrowing is the point, so name them.
+The frame’s lineage, Kant and Peirce and Ramsey and Dummett and the rest, is named in What Cannot Be False Cannot Be True (DOI).
+Verifiable knowledge’s own borrowings are the operational ones, and the borrowing is the point.

-Brandom and Sellars supply entitlement in inferential relations, the space of reasons, which the edge picture wears in graph clothing.
+Brandom and Sellars supply entitlement in inferential relations, the space of reasons, which the edge picture renders as a graph.
 Davidson supplies triangulation, the objective needing two minds and a shared world, and Nagel the view from nowhere as the unoccupied limit.
-The nearest tradition is the one that made epistemology buildable before: AGM belief revision (Alchourrón, Gärdenfors, Makinson 1985) specified rational belief change as postulates, and truth-maintenance systems (Doyle 1979) ran dependency-directed retraction, both protocols over what to hold given what supports it.
-Neither carries a three-state entitlement ledger, a world-facing kill condition, or replay by a distrusting party; they revise a believer’s own commitments rather than transmit a claim across an agent boundary.
+The nearest tradition is the one that made epistemology checkable before: AGM belief revision (Alchourrón, Gärdenfors, Makinson 1985) specified rational belief change as postulates, and truth-maintenance systems (Doyle 1979; de Kleer’s assumption-based TMS 1986) ran dependency-directed retraction, both protocols over what to hold given what supports it.
+Neither carries a three-state entitlement ledger, a system-facing kill condition, or replay by a distrusting party; they revise a believer’s own commitments rather than transmit a claim across an agent boundary.

-On the machine side, the neighbors.
-NARS is the nearest non-axiomatic cognitive architecture, with experience-grounded graded truth revised by experience; it stops short of a replayable trial, an entitlement or provenance graph, a three-state ledger, and replay by a distrusting party.
-OpenCog’s AtomSpace with PLN is a typed hypergraph carrying truth values, but the truth is a stored label, as opposed to a replayable build.
+On the machine side: NARS is the nearest non-axiomatic cognitive architecture, with experience-grounded graded truth revised by experience; it stops short of a replayable trial, an entitlement or provenance graph, a three-state ledger, and replay by a distrusting party.
+OpenCog’s AtomSpace with PLN is a typed hypergraph carrying truth values, but the truth is a stored label, as opposed to a replayable check.
 Traxia is concurrent work on agent-native scientific publishing, signed identities and provenance and a replication record; it stops at infrastructure rather than epistemics, with no three-state ledger, no stakes-threshold knowledge, no falsifiability-as-structure, and its convergence is evidence rather than threat.
-Nanopublications (Groth et al. 2010) attach machine-readable provenance to claims, but descriptively: the evidence is not a build a stranger can re-run.
+Nanopublications (Groth et al. 2010) attach machine-readable provenance to claims, but descriptively: the evidence is not a check another agent can re-run.

-And the nearest prior art is not a cognitive architecture at all; it is the reproducibility stack: executable research papers, proof-carrying code, software supply-chain attestation like in-toto and SLSA.
+The nearest prior art is not a cognitive architecture at all, but the reproducibility stack: executable research papers, proof-carrying code, software supply-chain attestation like in-toto and SLSA.
 Each runs a real piece of the contract, a signed build, a checkable provenance chain, a reproducible artifact.
-What none makes one thing is the semantic claim-states, the kill condition, and the stranger-replay together: they attest that a build happened.
+What none makes one thing is the semantic claim-states, the kill condition, and independent verification together: they attest that a build happened.
 None attests that a belief earned its entitlement.

-Here is the worst thing you can say about verifiable knowledge, said as nastily as it goes.
-This is Brandomian inferentialism plus Davidsonian triangulation plus AGM belief revision plus executable provenance infrastructure.
+The strongest objection: This is Brandomian inferentialism plus Davidsonian triangulation plus AGM belief revision plus executable provenance infrastructure.
 The philosophical claims are inherited, the machine claims are ordinary reproducibility engineering, the three-state ledger is old many-valued bookkeeping, and the result is a useful architecture, not a new epistemology.
 Concede every piece.
-The concession is the strength.

 9. Future work

-Under all three edges sits one conjecture, an open node and not a result: verifiability is the entry condition for knowledge held in common.
-Between agents who do not trust each other, a claim becomes shared only as a build others can replay; what no one can replay stays private, or stays untrue.
-The kill is exact: exhibit shared knowledge that scales and survives bad faith with no replay beneath it, and the condition was never necessary.
+Under it sits one conjecture, an open node: verifiability is the entry condition for knowledge held in common.
+Between agents who do not trust each other, a claim becomes shared only as a check others can re-run; what no one can re-run stays private, or stays untrue.
+The refutation is exact: exhibit shared knowledge that scales and survives bad faith with no replay beneath it, and the condition was never necessary.

 10. Conclusion

-Knowledge, for a machine, is the build a stranger can replay, linked to its grounds instead of attested by its author, and a population that agrees on the replay can hold a canon without holding a gatekeeper.
-That is what it is for knowledge to be verifiable: not certified, never that, but checkable by another, and checkable again by the next.
+Knowledge, for a machine, is the hypothesis another agent can re-check, linked to its grounds instead of attested by its author, and a population that agrees on the replay can hold a canon without holding a gatekeeper.
+That is what it is for knowledge to be verifiable: re-runnable by another, and re-runnable again by the next.
+Show your work, make it checkable.

 References